TopK Operation

 Complex Ranking with LLM Compare

-When you need to rank items based on multiple factors or subjective criteria, the LLM compare method allows you to specify complex ranking logic.
-Note that this method requires consistent criteria across all documents and doesn't support Jinja templates:
+Rank items by multi-factor or subjective criteria.
+This method requires consistent criteria across all documents and doesn't support Jinja templates:

 - name: screen_resumes